Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Conclusions

-This work is supported by the Collaborative Research Center SFB1258 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
+\acknowledgments{ This work is supported by the Collaborative Research Center SFB1258 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 We thank Motoko Fujiwara, Florian Jörg, Robert McGehee and David Rousso for useful discussions.
+We thank in particular Nick Proff for discussions and pointing out a mistake in the asymmetry dynamics.}

 \normalem